pcmolinari/CapstonePCM2/CapstoneRPresentation.md

 - This is interesting for businesses because a high correlation of evaluations would imply consistency in the aggregation of user activity across time.

-- Hence, if a particular business experiences big increases or decreases, Yelp can help by highlighting problems to address or opportunities to explore.
+- Hence, if a particular business experiences big increases or decreases, Yelp can highlighting problems or opportunities.

+- Influencers can be targeted by businesses to attract other users.
 </small></small>

 Methodology used
 ========================================================
-<small><small>- I had to join the tables by commnon fileds (see blue lines)
+<small><small>- I had to join the tables by common fields (see blue lines)
 ![alt text](InitialTableLink.png)
 - Then I created a new table to reply the question
 ![alt text](newformat.png)
-- I removed the variables that were creating confusion
+- I removed the variables that were creating confusion (highly related)
-- I pre-run some models by checking prediction accuracy (first witouth considering influencer)
+- I pre-run some models by checking prediction accuracy (first without considering influencer)
-- I decide to reduce to only influential reviews because of the disapointing results
+- I decide to reduce to only influential reviews because of low prediction accuracy.
 ***

+- Influencers are reviews or users that can attract others (voted useful/lots of fans)
-- The algorithm to predict was average stars based on -> previous and current minimum, maximun values, check ins and counts
+- The algorithm to predict was average stars based on -> previous and current minimum, maximum values, check ins and counts
 - I trained the data by using 70% of the records as training set and the rest as test
-- I used 3 different methods to obtaine the reulsts (accuracy).
+- I used 3 different methods to obtain the results (accuracy).
 See table:
 ![alt text](AccuracyAfter.png)
 - In the conclusion I show the confusion matrix when using random forest.